FACTFILE: BROWN RAT

 Body: Long and lean

-Tail: Scaly, thick and very obviously long – more than half the body length
+Tail: A brown rat’s tail is scaly, thick and very obviously long – more than half the body length

 What can I look for on land?
 The rat’s prominent ears and long, scaly tail are key identification features.

 What can I look for in water?
 There’s possible confusion here because rats can also swim well.
 However, unlike water voles, they won’t dive if alarmed.